spytrooper007/KV260-Walkie-Talkie/README.md

 Build the project by clicking on the hammer or right click and build project.
 The main functionality is in the `project_final_system/src/helloworld.c`
 - The volume of the speaker can change by changing the gain in this code
-- The nummber of recordings stored at one time can also be changed here
+- The number of recordings stored at one time can also be changed here

 **On the FPGA**